wenzhenl/uscfun/Privacy_Polycy.md

 If you need to access, update, or delete any other personal information that we may have, you can put in a request here.
 Because your privacy is important to us, we may ask you to verify your identity or provide additional information before we let you access or update your personal information.
-We will try to update and access your information for free.

 * Revoking Permissions.
 If you change your mind about our ongoing ability to collect information from certain sources that you have already consented to,